gaozhangmin/site-test/_posts/2024-11-01-terms-of-service.md

 ## Google API Service

-The XVideo Hub App use and transfer of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.
+The VidFusion App use and transfer of information received from Google APIs will adhere to Google API Services User Data Policy, including the Limited Use requirements.

 ## Backups